Strategic Asset Management Planning

 The benefit of SAMPs is best understood by seeing what happens when they’re not in place.
 Over the years, Bluefield has worked with many clients whose objectives are misaligned to the point that they destroy value.
 Production and maintenance might have KPI’s that are in conflict, and so might planning, reliability and engineering teams.
 Finance teams might be trying to cut inventory as maintenance superintendents are screaming blue murder.
 When this happens, the resulting conflict can make it almost impossible to succeed.

-Even worse, an organization might be focussed on completely wrong goals.
+Even worse, an organisation might be focussed on completely wrong goals.
 We’ve seen businesses prioritise planning and scheduling metrics over availability, or focus on reducing maintenance costs to the extent that they harm long term performance.
 We’ve also seen businesses fail to respond appropriately to changes in their business context, such as the commodity price cycles that affect the mining industry, or new and emerging technologies.

 A strategic asset management plan helps businesses avoid these traps, ensuring they’re focussed on the right goals, performing the right activities, and making the right resources available to support their teams.
 There’s no single way to build a SAMP – it’s about each business deciding what’s right for them.
 Whether it’s a single plan on a page, or a comprehensive strategy, SAMP’s start by working out the business’ objectives, supported by discussions on: